 Considering a career in the HVAC industry?
 You want to know the immediate job prospects in the NYC area as we emerge from the pandemic.
 But it’s also smart to know the HVAC job outlook over the long term.

 Well, we have good news: experts predict a high rate of job growth for HVAC and Refrigeration.
 Here’s what you can expect, and what’s fueling the growth of the industry.

 HVAC job outlook: HVAC and Refrigeration service jobs are growing, experts say

-According to the U.S. Bureau of Labor Statistics (the principal federal agency responsible for measuring labor market activity), employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
-Nearly 50,000 new jobs will be added over the 10-year span.
+The U.S. Bureau of Labor Statistics is the principal federal agency responsible for measuring labor market activity.
+They estimate that employment of heating, air conditioning, and refrigeration mechanics and installers will grow 15 percent through 2026, much faster than the average for all occupations.
+Nearly 50,000 new jobs will be added over a 10-year span.

 What’s driving the growth?

 Promising HVAC job outlook predictions from economic experts are great to see.
 But why are the experts so sure this will happen?
 Let’s take a look at some of the factors that are driving the growth of the HVAC and Refrigeration industry, and ensuring a healthy supply of new jobs.

 NYC building boom